ArielWazProgramming/ArielWazProgramming/README.md

 - 👋 Hi, I’m Ariel Wazana!
 - 👀 I’m interested in programming, fitness, and music!
 - 🌱 I’m currently learning Computer Science & Technology.
-- 📫 How to reach me: Send me a PM!
+- 📫 How to reach me: arielwaz18@gmail.com

 <!---
 ArielWazProgramming/ArielWazProgramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.